Skip to main navigation Skip to main content

 Lucy Owen

 Lucy’s background is in education, having worked in a number of different mainstream schools in a variety of support roles.
 Lucy has a degree in Applied Education Studies, which she pursued later in life while working full-time as a Speech, Language and Communication Specialist Assistant.
 After this, she was Head of FIRST LEGO League in the UK and Ireland, the largest global STEM programme, and supported over 43,000 children and young people to develop vital creative thinking and problem-solving skills.
+Most recently, Lucy has worked in the charity sector, both as a CEO and as a freelance consultant.
+Many of the charities she supports focus on supporting disabled and/or neurodivergent people, which, coupled with her experience within SEND support in schools, has given her particular interest in providing rich learning experiences to children and young people with additional learning difficulties, or those who struggle to engage with traditional teaching and learning.

 Anne Rice